okansungur/drafts/read8.md

 __Bounded Context__ : A logical boundary of a domain where particular terms and rules apply consistently.Should be owned by 1 team only.

-__Aggregate__:An agregate is a business functionality that encapsulates the business rules and it is not divisible any more.Create relationship between entity and value objects
+__Aggregate__:An agregate is a business functionality that encapsulates the business rules and it is not divisible any more.Create relationship between entity and value objects.
+Basic elemnt of transfer of data storage.
+A collection of entities or value objects that are related to each other through a root object.Mutable.

+An aggregate is a collection on entity and value objects that are only accessed through an aggregate root.

+__Aggregate Root__: An aggregate root is an entity through which the outside world and interacts with an aggregate.AR is an entity with a global id.
+Other entities within an aggregate have a local id (unique onlywithin the aggregate) Order is AR but orderline is an aggregate

 __Values__: Immutable objects like color,currency, coordinates.
+A data thay may have sub values.Has no lifecycle and identity

+__Entity__ : Objects with identity.A unique object within the domain and it is important for the domain.
+Mutable has lifecycle.

+__Repository__: directly correlates with an entity and represents an abstract persistent storage

 ```
 Aggregate: Street, House, Resident